pkp/pkp-docs/admin-guide/en/deploy-email.md

 Under-the-hood, all of our applications use [Laravel's Mail](https://laravel.com/docs/11.x/mail) library, which itself uses Symfony's [Mailer](https://symfony.com/doc/current/mailer.html).
 Transports are included for Mailgun, Amazon SES and Postmark, and these services can be used by writing a small plugin.
 See the example [Mailgun plugin](https://github.com/Vitaliy-1/mailgun/).

-Other transports can be be found by searching for "symfony mailer transport".
+Other transports can be found by searching for "symfony mailer transport".
 A plugin would need to be written to import these transports and make use of them.
 If you write a transport for a service, please share it with [our community](https://forum.pkp.sfu.ca/).

 ## Bounce Address